-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and judgments that affect the reported amounts of assets and liabilities and disclosure of contingencies at the date of the financial statements and revenues and expenses recognized during the reporting period.
+The preparation of financial statements in conformity with US GAAP requires management to make estimates and judgments that affect the reported amounts of assets and liabilities and disclosure of contingencies at the date of the financial statements and revenues and expenses recognized during the reporting period.
 The most significant of which pertain to the determination of specific reserves against loans and other accounts receivable, the valuation of non-exchange traded alternative investments, postretirement benefit obligations, and the useful lives assigned to fixed assets, amongst others.
 Actual results may differ from these estimates.